Divorce Laws Vary, So Choose A Knowledgeable Advocate

 Call For An Initial Consultation

+Get answers to your questions about divorce in New York.
 The Brooklyn and Garden City offices of Andrew A. Bokser are available to you during business hours or weekday evenings by appointment.
-Contact us online at our Brooklyn law firm or call for an initial consultation.
+Contact us online at our Brooklyn law firm or call 718-834-1904 for an initial consultation.
 Mr. Bokser has served the Greater New York City area for more than 34 years.